emard/ulx3s-misc/examples/eth/rmii/proj/README.md

     ....000000000000FE12
     ....................

-("..." below is HEX content repeated by display HEX decoder, not printed here for clarity)
+"..." is HEX content repeated by display HEX decoder, not printed here for clarity,

 # compiling